The Flying Trunk: Plot summary

-A young man squanders his inheritance until he has nothing left but a few shillings, a pair of slippers, and an old dressing-gown.
+A young man squanders his inheritance until he has nothing left but a few shillings (four or five coins), a pair of slippers, and an old dressing-gown.
 A friend sends him a trunk with directions to pack up and be off.
 Having nothing to pack, he gets into the trunk himself.
 The trunk is enchanted and carries him to the land of the Turks.
 He uses the trunk to visit the sultan's daughter, who is kept in a tower because of a prophecy that her marriage would be unhappy.

 Analysis

 English poet Julia Pardoe, on her introduction to The Thousand and One Days, a compilation of Middle Eastern folktales, remarked that its tale The Story of the Princess Schirine was "the groundwork" of Andersen's tale.